ProgrammerChris/TicTacToe/README.md

 # TicTacToe.py

-Simple "tic tac toe" with pygame in python 3.6.
+Simple "tic tac toe" using pygame in python 3.6.